 On-Site vs Off-Site Safety Audits

-In 2020, off-site audits became increasingly popular for numerous reasons as we recently discussed in our DOT Audits webinar.
-Expect off-site audits, or compliance investigations to continue to be a part of the new normal due to how cost-effective they are.
+Off-site audits have become increasingly popular for numerous reasons as we discussed in our DOT Audits webinar.
+Expect off-site audits and compliance investigations to continue to be a part of the new normal due to how cost-effective they are.

 If your audit is conducted in person, it will be carried out by an FMCSA-certified auditor at your place of business.
 If done remotely, you’ll submit relevant documents to FMCSA online or via mail or fax.